Amazon pays to take MGM chess piece off the board

-WASHINGTON (Reuters Breakingviews) - Amazon.com would combine a few moves in its potential $9 billion MGM Holdings deal.
+Amazon.com (AMZN.O) would combine a few moves in its potential $9 billion MGM Holdings deal.
 Jeff Bezos’s firm may pay a huge premium for the co-owner of the James Bond franchise, despite the risk that it could get caught in regulatory purgatory.
 But even if a deal isn’t approved, it would take a coveted asset off the streaming market for a while, giving the $1.6 trillion e-commerce giant a chance to catch up to media rivals.

 In some ways, Amazon could justify the splurge.
 Bezos’s company spent $11 billion in 2020 on streaming content, a more than 40% jump from 2019.
 MGM’s catalog of films, with about 4,000 titles, would boost its library by about 17%.